7 Steps to Successful Legal Interpreting

 Always always use a qualified, professional and experienced interpreter.
 A friend’s girlfriend who speaks Spanish and lived in Chile for 6 years is not good enough.
 Even if she has a degree in the Spanish language it does not make her an interpreter.
 Yes, she would be convenient and cheap, but it could result in evidence thrown out of court, poor communication and downright messy results.
 Professional interpreters are qualified linguists who do this for a living and understand how to do it well with standards, ethics and due process.
 You can use an agency to hire an interpreter or you can contract a freelance interpreter directly.
 The advantage of using an agency is that they have vetted the interpreters but they will be more expensive.
 Going direct to an interpreter is somewhat of a lottery but a little cheaper.

-If possible, have your interpreter come in early to meet with you, or if for court to meet with the client.
+If possible, have your interpreter come in early to meet with you, or if for a court interpreter to meet with the client.
 This allows time to get to know the background to the meeting/hearing, go through issue and clarify any questions.
 Even if this means you will have to pay for the extra time it’s worth it.

 Although it can mean a little extra work, always try to send the interpreter material about the meeting, client, criminal proceedings, etc. You don’t have to give every single bit of documentation you have but bringing the interpreter up to speed with the situation is valuable.
 No interpreter likes to walk into such a setting “blind”, i.e. not knowing who they are interpreting for and why.
 In fact, there are occasions where interpreters have refused to work on assignments due to ethical reasons or conflicts of interest.
 How is an interpreter supposed to know if they know a key witness if they don’t know anything about the trial in the first place?